acp-lab/acplab-web/content/authors/Aditya/_index.md

     url: 'https://www.wpi.edu/academics/departments/robotics-engineering/research/groups'

 # Short bio (displayed in user profile at end of posts)
 bio: Aditya Azad is a PhD candidate at WPI studying Robotics Engineering.
-His research interests lie in UAV Swarm Dynamics, preception, real-time operating systems, and sensor fusion with a focus on quadrotors.
+His research interests lie in UAV Swarm Dynamics, preception, contro, and sensor fusion with a focus on quadrotors.
 In his free time he enjoys painting, hiking, reading and building full-stack applications.

 # Your research interests keywords
 interests:
   - UAV Swarm Dynamics
-  - Real-Time Operating Systems
   - Perception
   - Sensor Fusion
+  - Control

 # Your education background
 education:
   courses:
-    - course: Hands-On Autonomous Aerial Robotics
+    - course: Master of Science, Computer Science
-      institution: Worcester Polytechnic Institute, Worcester MA
+      institution: New York University, New York NY
       year: 2025
-    - course: Foundations Of Robotics
+    - course: Bachelor of Science, Computer Science
-      institution: Worcester Polytechnic Institute, Worcester MA
+      institution: Purdue University, West Lafayette IN
-      year: 2025
+      year: 2022

 # Social/Academic Networking
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-  - icon: globe-alt
+  - icon: globe
-    icon_pack: hero
+    icon_pack: fas
     link: https://adityaazad.com

-# Link to a PDF of your resume/CV from the About widget.
-# To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
-#   icon_pack: ai
-#   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: 'aazad@wpi.edu'